Telia Company: Sweden

 In Sweden, Telia Company operates under the consumer brands Telia and its lower-cost flanker brands Halebop and Fello.
 On the business side, Skanova Access and Cygate are also used.
 Telia Sverige is currently the largest mobile phone operator in Sweden, both in terms of revenue and customer base.
 Main competitors include Tele2, Telenor, 3, Allente and Boxer.

 Former operations

-Telia has been selling off its shares in companies outside of its main region of business.

 Afghanistan

 In July 2020, Telia Company announced it has divested its 12.25% share in the Afghan Roshan (telco) cellphone network.

 Azerbaijan

 On 15 May 2010, after Azercell went through rebranding, it joined the network of TeliaSonera.
 On 5 March 2018, Telia confirmed they have sold their stake in Azercell.

 Cambodia

 TeliaSonera purchased a majority stake in Star-Cell in 2008 which was the number four player in the market at that time.
 By 2010 it exited Cambodia after a $100 million write down and collapse in subscriber numbers.
 It was subsequently taken over by a more dominant competitor Smart Mobile.